Nifled/drf-cheat-sheet/README.md

 #### OAuth2

-OAuth and OAuth2 were previously integrated in DRF, but the corresponding modules were were moved and is now supported as a third-party package.
+OAuth and OAuth2 were previously integrated in DRF, but the corresponding modules were moved and is now supported as a third-party package.
 There are also other very cool and handy packages that can be easily implemented.

 * [Django Rest Framework OAuth](http://jpadilla.github.io/django-rest-framework-oauth/)
 * [Django OAuth Toolkit](https://github.com/evonove/django-oauth-toolkit) (recommended for OAuth2)